Island Bites: Puerto Rican Chicken Empanadas (Empanadillas de pollo)

 - Remove the chicken from the sauce and let it rest for a minute or two.
 Shred the chicken.

 - Add the shredded chicken and small diced potatoes to the sauce.
+If necessary, add some water.
 Let it simmer uncovered until the sauce is reduced and the potatoes are fork tender.

 - Let it cool completely.